nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 - Guidance for out of scope items (complete diary entries and test requests outside of investigations) which are linked to problems
 - The consultations example has been updated to use the new Lists guidance
 - Update to the illustration diagram to include all resources that are returned for problems
+- Corrected the code system identifier for the Problem Header condition.category

 **Pages changed:**